 This is only sometimes specified in the job description.
 Nonetheless, it’s important to know!
 Many salon owners prefer groomers with experience grooming other animals—feline grooming, in particular.
 Many pet owners go to dog grooming salons with their cats due to the lack of feline-only grooming salons.
 So if you have experience grooming cats or even other animals like bunnies, this is definitely an asset!
 Animal behavior between cats and dogs differ greatly.
 If you’ve had specialized training for both companion pets, you’ll have a leg up on other groomers.

 If the grooming salon provides a variety of spa services on top of grooming, you may be asked to do a range of other dog-related activities.
-For example: taking dogs for a walk; brushing their teeth; shampoo treatments; dressing them in cute outfits; and even serving up organic doggy chow!
+For example: dog walking, tooth brushing and coat deep conditioning treatments!
 At most salons that offer retail items, you’ll probably be involved in sales, too.

 In addition, you may be working in a very fast-paced environment.
 With back-to-back client appointments, you’ll have to work fast.
 Remember, the dog always comes first, so be careful!
 If it is particularly busy, you make have other bathers working on the same dog, and so you’ll need to know how to work in a team.
 In this case, strong communication and interpersonal skills are key!

 Animal behavior can be unpredictable at times and as a dog groomer, you’ll need to be ready for anything!
 It’s a good idea to get certified in pet first-aid so that you can be confident in your ability to handle anything that comes your way!